loukjeab/Practice_of_implementing_AAS_UR5e/README.md

 Directory Structure:

-- The project is divined into report folder and implementation folder
+- This repository is divined into 2 folders, so called report folder and implementation folder.

 For Report folder:

-- it consists of the report in form of PDF
+- it consists of the report in form of PDF.

 For Implementation folder: